-Should you find yourself in similar situation about your job, hopefully this below pointers can help you identify whether it’s a toxic relationship or not and empower you to take actions to find your oysters in the world.
+Should you find yourself in a similar situation about your job, I hope my tips below can help you identify whether it’s a toxic relationship or not and empower you to take action to find your oysters in the world.

 1. Don’t ignore the early signs

 Just like a toxic relationship, all the signs were there almost from the beginning!
 The Monday to Friday morning struggles to get out of bed have led me to believe that I’m just not a ‘morning’ person.
 The excruciatingly difficult Sunday evenings knowing the dreaded Monday morning is soon to come.
 The uninspiring deadlines that I need to meet like yesterday.
 My wandering mind whilst in meetings and on teleconference calls.
 You get the picture.

 It’s ok J, I am still new to the role, just give it more time, and it will get better.
 I may even find joy in what I am doing.
 Once I learn the ropes, things will get better.
 Everyone will start to appreciate me.
 Everyone will start opening their eyes and see my true potential.
 This is not my destination, it’s just a temporary stop.
 So I keep telling myself…